 As the International Product Specialist for Dorico, I am often running training sessions and encouraging people to try Dorico for themselves – but once you’ve downloaded the free 30-day trial, where do you start?

-I, therefore, created a simple, guided PDF document, which tells you all the shortcuts you need and things you need to do to create a little four-bar piece of music for four string instruments and lead vocal including using voices (two simultaneous rhythms per staff), articulations, dynamics, chords and lyrics.
+Try this – a simple, guided PDF document, which tells you all the shortcuts you need and things you need to do to create a little four-bar piece of music for four string instruments and lead vocal including using voices (two simultaneous rhythms per staff), articulations, dynamics, lyrics and chords.
+You can use this yourself, or if you are a teacher feel free to use it with your class.

 Once completed I hope you then feel confident enough that you can find another piece of music to copy or input into Dorico.